Warringah Freeway: History

 Planning for the construction of the freeway began in 1951.
-Its first stage, connecting the Bradfield Highway to Miller Street, opened on 18 June 1968.
+Its first stage, connecting the Bradfield Highway to Miller Street, opened on 19 June 1968.

+It was filled with motorists in peak hours from the time it opened.
 As its name suggests, the road was envisioned as the first stage of a freeway system for Sydney's Manly/Warringah area.
 An early alignment had the freeway crossing into the Manly Warringah area via Castlecrag, then later via Castle Cove.
 The freeway was never extended in this direction due to opposition by the residents of Castlecrag.

 A large amount of residential and commercial property, half a golf course, and a cemetery were resumed by the government to build this freeway.

 The freeway originally featured a 3x2x2x3 arrangement with the inner two carriageways both running in the same direction during peak times.
 The changeover process was slow both on the freeway and the Harbour Bridge, with large numbers of red plastic 'candle sticks' or 'candy bars' being manually moved four times every weekday.
 The original north termination point of the freeway was Chandos Street, Cammeray; with a small extension being added to Willoughby Road in 1978.
 The Chandos Street ramps were moved to Brook Street at this time.

 It was not until 1992, when the opening of Gore Hill Freeway connected Warringah Freeway to Pacific Highway, that the road officially became part of Australia's Highway 1.
 Until then, it had been a short freeway that terminated curiously in the middle of the suburbs, despite being Sydney's most prominent freeway, the "F1", with 16 lanes connecting to Bradfield Highway over the Sydney Harbour Bridge.

 The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (MRB).
 With the subsequent passing of the Main Roads (Amendment) Act of 1929 to provide for additional declarations of State Highways and Trunk Roads, the Department of Main Roads (having succeeded the MRB in 1932) declared Main Road 651 along the freeway, from the interchange with Bradfield Highway and Lavender Street in North Sydney to the interchange with Gore Hill Freeway and Willoughby Road in Naremburn (and continuing northwest along the Gore Hill Freeway to Lane Cove), on 22 January 1993.
 Despite its role as a grade-separated freeway, the road is not officially gazetted as one by Transport for NSW classification, and is still considered today to be a main road.